-Despite its rich past history, Turkmenistan is a relatively young state.
-It declared its independence in October 1991 following disintegration of the former Soviet Union In March 1992, Turkmenistan became a member of the United Nations (UN).
+Despite its rich past history, Turkmenistan is still a young independent state.
+It declared its independence in October 1991 following disintegration of the former Soviet Union.

 Turkmenistan was once part of the ancient Persian Empire.
 The Turkmen people were originally pastoral nomads and some of them continued this way of life up into the 20th century, living in transportable dome-shaped felt tents.